juliushaertl/nextcloud-docker-dev/README.md

 - cn `urn:oid:2.5.4.3`
 - email `urn:oid:0.9.2342.19200300.100.1.3`

-### Environment based SSO
+### Environment-based SSO

-A simple approach to test environment based SSO with the user_saml app is to use apache basic auth with the following configuration:
+A simple approach to test environment-based SSO with the `user_saml` app is to use Apache's basic auth with the following configuration:

 ```